TheJoobn/cs300-course-info-manager/README.md

         ==========================================================

-•	Load Data Structure.
-- LOADS DATA INTO HASH TABLE FROM FILE
+•	Load Data Structure  - LOADS DATA INTO HASH TABLE FROM FILE

-•	Print Course List.
- - PRINT LIST OF COURSE CODES, TITLES, AND PREREQUISITES
+•	Print Course List  - PRINT LIST OF COURSE CODES, TITLES, AND PREREQUISITES

-•	Print Course.
- - INPUT COURSE CODE FROM USER TO OUTPUT COURSE INFORMATION
+•	Print Course  - INPUT COURSE CODE FROM USER TO OUTPUT COURSE INFORMATION

-•	Enter File Name.
-- ALLOWS USER TO ENTER A FILE NAME TO THEN BE LOADE
+•	Enter File Name  - ALLOWS USER TO ENTER A FILE NAME TO THEN BE LOADE

 •	Exit